Ohkrah/text-editor/README.md

 ### file structuring and navigation
 making sure that things are in the right files accordign to conventions

+### Render
+issues with site rendering

+### database.js
+trouble understanding the syntax and functionality of the code and how to connect everything

 ## Resources

 * module 19